2020 Year In Review

-Read moreTourism Matters to Montana is a group of regional and community organizations dedicated to promoting our areas as travel destinations.
-We work cooperatively with public and private partners to market Montana both domestically and internationally.
+Read moreTourism Matters to Montana is a group of regional and community destination organizations dedicated to promoting our areas as travel destinations and managing the visitor on the ground in a way that balances resident quality of life with visitor quality of experience while still providing vital economic value to our communities.
 Our efforts directly contribute to the travel and tourism industry and help make it one of the top two industries in Montana.
-Tourism is critical to the financial and social economic vitality of this great place we call home.
+The travel economy is critical to the financial and social economic vitality of this great place we call home.

-Tourism Matters to Montana is made up of 24 destination marketing/management organizations across Montana including Regions, Convention and Visitor Bureaus (CVB) and Tourism Business Improvement Districts (TBID).
+Tourism Matters to Montana is made up of 27 destination marketing/management/stewardship organizations across Montana, including Regions, Convention and Visitor Bureaus (CVB), and Tourism Business Improvement Districts (TBID).

 This effort is funded by private/non bed tax funds from the following organizations:

-of Land Management (BLM) or Forest Service, for example), resorts, dormitories, condominium inns, dude ranches, guest ranches, hostels, public lodging houses, bed and breakfast facilities, and vacation rentals such as airbnb’s.
+The taxes only apply for rooms used for lodging which includes hotels, motels, campgrounds, resorts, dormitories, condominium inns, dude ranches, guest ranches, hostels, public lodging houses, bed and breakfast facilities, and vacation rentals such as airbnb’s.
 Facilities exempt from these taxes are health care facilities, facilities owned by nonprofit corporations for use by youth for camping, facilities whose average daily charge is less than 60% of the amount the state of Montana reimburses for lodging, and facilities rented for 30 days or more.
+The Sales and Use Tax also applies to base rental charge for rental vehicles.

 Revenues generated from these taxes provide a substantial amount of funding to the state general fund, as well as many state special revenue funds.
 Revenue distributions by tax are outlined in more